ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

         if raceTask == nil then
             raceTask = Task.Spawn(task_handler, 14)

-            -- Change "repeatInterval" if the race should last longer.
+            -- Change "repeatInterval" if the race will last longer.
             -- This task handles the game state in a very simplified way.

             raceTask.repeatInterval = 10